 Thinning hair comes with its fair share of feelings.
 Seeing your thick, luscious ponytail dwindle into a thinner, less-voluminous version of itself is sad enough as it is.
 But watching your hairline fade slowly and creep back one millimeter at a time is an entirely different kind of torture.
 Since sparse edges can ruin your hairstyle and take a shot at your confidence, we're exploring some options to recover a receding hairline.

-We tapped celebrity hairstylist behind the manes of Kirsten Dunst, Rosie Huntington-Whitely, Reese Witherspoon and more for his hair-growing tips.
-Cervando Maldonado says, "although every situation is different, and some might have a harder time growing it back, a receding hairline can regrow."
-With the hair-growing tips from an expert, consistency, and the willingness to experiment, anything is possible.
-Ahead, five tips to try if you want a fuller hairline again.
+"Although every situation is different, and some might have a harder time growing it back, a receding hairline can regrow," says Maldonado.
+With hair-growing tips from an expert, consistency, and the willingness to experiment, anything is possible.
+Ahead, nine tips to try if you want a fuller hairline again.

 Disclaimer: These steps are intended to repair a thin hairline caused by poor care or severe damage.
 Thinning due to pregnancy, post-birth, menopause, or a change in medications can cause temporary changes.
 In some cases, women will see their hairlines return after hormones go back to normal.
 If you suspect a medical cause for a receding hairline or overall thinning of hair, talk to your doctor, as there may be an underlying condition that needs treating.